ckoval7/df-aggregator/README.md

     - Create a single line file named ```accesstoken.txt```
 - [Extended XML KerberosSDR Software](https://github.com/ckoval7/kerberossdr)
     - This is available for both Qt4 (original version) and Qt5 (Ubuntu 20.04+).
 Just check out the appropriate branch.

 ![Screenshot](https://github.com/ckoval7/df-aggregator/raw/master/screenshots/Screenshot%20from%202020-11-15%2009-31-22.png)

 ## Usage: df-aggregator.py [options]

 ### Required inputs:
--  -r FILE, --receivers=FILE
-    - List of receiver URLs
-    - Do not include quotes.
-Each receiver should be on a new line.

 -  -d FILE, --database=FILE
     - Name of new or existing database to store intersect information.